Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 - A sponsoring PEDSnet member institution is part of the application;

-- At least one investigator from a PEDSnet institution;
+- At least one investigator is from a PEDSnet institution;

 - Registration with ClinicalTrials.gov for all interventional studies and strongly encouraged for observational studies;